RJaeger42/HIFI_Scrapers_Terminal/ROADMAP.md

 ## Project Overview
 **Audio Search** is a terminal-based multi-marketplace scraper for searching audio equipment across 5 different platforms (Blocket, Tradera, Facebook Marketplace, HifiTorget, and HiFiShark).
 Built with Python, async scrapers, and Playwright for dynamic content.

-**Current Status:** Core functionality working with recent enhancements for sorting and default site behavior.
+**Current Status:** Core functionality working with recent enhancements for sorting/output plus a Phase 3.13 expansion (Release 0.2) covering 10+ new retailers.

 ---